 Custodial credit risk for deposits with financial institutions is the risk that in the event of a bank's failure, the Library's deposits may not be returned to it.
-The Library's investment policy requires pledging of collateral with a fair value of 110% of all bank balances in excess of federal depository insurance.
-As of December 31, 2017, \$137,136 of the Library's deposits were uninsured, uncollateralized and exposed to custodial credit risk.
+The Library's investment policy requires pledging of collateral with a fair value of 110% of all bank balances in excess of federal depository insurance with the collateral held by a third party in the name of the District.
+As of December 31, 2018, all of the Library's deposits were insured, collateralized and unexposed to custodial credit risk.